MariaJWolinski/CompSecProject/README.md

 Since our code doesn't work all together cohesively, There are two added files that show how our code works individually.

-Running 'deAuth.py' with python 3 is how we create and send deauthentication packets Running 'main_onlyGui.py' with python demonstrates how our gui works without being bogged down by ARP requests and Deauth packets.
+Running 'deAuth.py' with python 3 is how we create and send deauthentication packets.

+Running 'main_onlyGui.py' with python demonstrates how our gui works without being bogged down by ARP requests and Deauth packets.